BV-RADS/BV-BIDS/README.md

    - Follow the prompts to enter the subject ID (e.g., `sub-001`) and session ID (e.g., `ses-01`) and the script will anonymize and sort dicoms, then convert to .nii.gz and organize in a bids system .

 4. **Manual Cleanup**: Remember to manually delete the files in the inbox folder after processing is complete.

+### WARNING!
+While NIFTI files are simpler to anonymize.
+DICOM headers are very heterogeneous among vendors.
+We have designed the anonymization method to comply with anonymization for our sample and vendor.
+However, we cannot guarantee that private tags in other dicom studies, especially from other vendors will be completely anonymized.
+We therefore urge the users to thoroughly review the resulting dicom headers prior to data sharing.